 - A comic-inspired version of Star-Lord appears in Hasbro's Marvel Universe line.

 - Hot Toys released a Star-Lord figure inspired by Chris Pratt's appearance from the movie.
+They released a second one for the sequel several years later.

 - Gentle Giant Studios released a Star-Lord bust.